 I did a lot of research on what fillings were best suited, cheapest and also easily accessible for those making pin cushions and created this handy guide for anyone looking at making their own pin cushion.

-One of the easiest and cheapest pin cushion fillings is to use cushion filling.
-You can use an existing cushion you have at home or a store bought one.
+One of the easiest and cheapest pin cushion fillings is to use cushion filling or polyester filling.
+You can use an existing cushion you have at home or a store-bought one.
 You can find cushion fillers in homeware stores such as Dunelm Mill, Hobbycraft and The Range.